 The AU Commission, ATU, AUB and RECS to coordinate efforts in providing assistance and support for African countries to enable them to complete the migration to Digital Terrestrial Broadcasting by June 2020.

-Need to work towards a harmonized use of the released radio frequencies (Digital Dividend) at regional and continental levels through developing policy and regulatory framework that ensures an equitable access and efficient use of these resources.
+Work towards a harmonized use of the released radio frequencies (Digital Dividend) at regional and continental levels through developing policy and regulatory framework that ensures an equitable access and efficient use of these resources.

 DIGITAL SKILLS & HUMAN CAPACITY